yukarinoki/cpp-docs.ja-jp/docs/c-runtime-library/reference/strlen-wcslen-mbslen-mbslen-l-mbstrlen-mbstrlen-l.md

    // strlen gives the length of single-byte character string printf("Length of '%s' : %d\n", str1, strlen(str1) );

-   // wstrlen gives the length of a wide character string wprintf(L"Length of '%s' : %d\n", wstr1, wcslen(wstr1) );
+   // wcslen gives the length of a wide character string wprintf(L"Length of '%s' : %d\n", wstr1, wcslen(wstr1) );

    // A multibyte string: [A] [B] [C] [katakana A] [D] [\0]